239-LEE-VOTE (533-8683) • Office Hours: M - F 8:30a.m. - 5:00p.m.

 To be a Poll Worker in Lee County, you must:

-Positions available for the 2020 elections:
+Positions available for future elections:

 Register Inspector ‐ Verifies that voters have the required identification and checks voters into the precinct using an electronic poll book.